ShunSakurai/password_generator/README.md

 ### Mac
 - Download Password.Generator.app.zip and decompress it
+- Move the .app file to "Applications" folder.
+You can discard the folder

+If it cannot run by itself, please do the following:

 - Place the .app file somewhere you like.
 You can discard the folder
 - Right-click Password Generator.app, click "Show Package Contents" and create an alias of Password Generator.app/Contents/MacOS/Password Generator
 - Move the alias of Password Generator to "Applications" folder